nspencerh/my-portfolio/README.md

-# my-portfolio
+# Nicolas Spencer portfolio

-This is my professional portfolio
+This is my proffesional portfolio.
+It uses AWS and ReactJS.